Anon277ARG/gcp-backend-ha-lab/README.md

   <img src="Capturas GCP/loadbalancermonitoring.png" alt="Panel de VMs en GCP" width="850">
   <br>
   <kbd>Figura 7</kbd> <br>
-  <em>"En la fase inicial de pruebas (como se ve en la captura), el gráfico de monitoreo registró tráfico en estado 'Invalid'.
-Esto ocurrió porque el balanceador recibió peticiones antes de que las instancias completaran el proceso de Health Check.
-Una vez que el firewall permitió el paso de las sondas de salud y las instancias pasaron a estado 'Healthy', el tráfico comenzó a fluir correctamente hacia los Backends, estabilizando el servicio."</em>
+  <em>"In the initial testing phase (as seen in the screenshot), the monitoring chart registered traffic in an 'Invalid' state.
+This occurred because the load balancer received requests before the instances completed the Health Check process.
+Once the firewall allowed the health probes to pass and the instances transitioned to a 'Healthy' state, traffic began to flow correctly to the Backends, stabilizing the service."</em>
 </p>

-## Pruebas realizadas
+## Performed tests

-### Validaciones correctas
+### Correct validations

-- Load Balancer accesible desde IP pública
+- Load Balancer accessible from public IP
-- backends privados respondiendo correctamente
+- private backends responding correctly
-- tráfico distribuido entre instancias
+- traffic distributed between instances
-- failover funcional al apagar una VM
+- functional failover when turning off a VM
-- health checks funcionando correctamente
+- health checks working correctly

-### Problemas encontrados y resueltos
+### Problems found and resolved

-- error de sintaxis en requests del health check
+- syntax error in health check requests
-- puerto `5000` ocupado por procesos previos
+- port 5000 occupied by previous processes
-- errores al intentar arrancar el servicio Python
+- errors when trying to start the Python service
-- confusión entre archivos locales, Cloud Shell y archivos dentro de la VM
+- confusion between local files, Cloud Shell, and files within the VM
-- uso inicial de `apt` en startup script bloqueado por `unattended-upgrades`
+- initial use of apt in startup script blocked by unattended-upgrades

-## Demo visual
+## Visual demo

-Como prueba visual del balanceo, cada backend sirve contenido diferente.
+As visual proof of the balancing, each backend serves different content.
-En una de las pruebas, cada VM mostró una imagen distinta a través del Load Balancer, permitiendo observar claramente el cambio de backend al refrescar.
+In one of the tests, each VM showed a different image through the Load Balancer, allowing the change of backend to be clearly observed upon refreshing.

 <div align="center">
   <table>